-NEW YORK — The United States' steel and aluminium tariffs against Canada and Mexico remain in place despite the countries reaching a trilateral deal on Sunday September 30 to replace the existing North American Free Trade Agreement (Nafta).
+The United States' steel and aluminium tariffs against Canada and Mexico remain in place despite the countries reaching a trilateral deal to replace the existing North American Free Trade Agreement.

 “Canada and the United States reached an agreement, alongside Mexico, on a new, modernized trade agreement for the 21st Century: the United States-Mexico-Canada Agreement (USMCA).
 USMCA will give our workers, farmers, ranchers and businesses a high-standard trade agreement that will result in freer markets, fairer trade and robust economic growth in our region,” US Trade Representative Robert Lighthizer and Canadian Foreign Affairs Minister Chrystia Freeland said in a joint statement on September 30.